flavell-lab/WormFeatureDetector.jl/README.md

 ## Prerequisites

 This package requires you to have previously installed the `FlavellBase.jl`, `ImageDataIO.jl`, and `MHDIO.jl` packages from the `flavell-lab` github repository.
+The example code provided here assumes the `FlavellBase` and `ImageDataIO` packages have been loaded in the current Julia environment.

 ## Worm curvature similarity heuristic